 Durbuy, on the banks of the Ourthe River, is one of Wallonia’s most charming medieval towns.
 It has tiny cobbled streets, timber-frame houses and a castle.
 It provides an excellent base from which to explore the Ardennes, a mountainous region of extensive forests, rich in fauna and flora, with steep-sided valleys, swift-flowing rivers, and picturesque villages and castles.

-This morning we enjoy a guided six-kilometre walk to the village of Wéris, well known for its half-timbered houses of limestone or sandstone, and its megaliths, including dolmens (chambered tombs) and menhirs (standing stones) which date from 3000 BC.
+We enjoy a guided six-kilometre walk to the village of Wéris, well known for its half-timbered houses of limestone or sandstone, and its megaliths, including dolmens (chambered tombs) and menhirs (standing stones) which date from 3,000 BC.
 We shall visit the Maison des Mégalithes which traces the history of the region’s megalithic sites.

-This afternoon is free for you to explore Durbuy at leisure.
+This afternoon is at leisure for you to explore Durbuy.
 (Overnight Durbuy) B

 Maastricht - 1 night